qbroker/nwSaver/README.md

 # nwHive
 Access all your TWc wikis from one wiki.
 This is a proof of concept, more functions will be added, the TWc core has jQuery 3.4.1 and some plugins are modified.
-For installation instruction see here above, just change the filename to nwHive.html in package.json.
+For installation instructions see here above, just change the filename to nwHive.html in package.json.
 The usage instructions are inculded.
 Be aware that it only runs in nw.js environment.